-Scuff marks, ball debris, dust, dirt, and grime – your bat is covered with it.
-It's all part of the game we know and love, but at some point, your bat is going to get too dirty and begin to affect your performance.
-You're going to have to learn how to clean your baseball bat or softball bat if you want to keep using it, and we're here to help.
+Scuff marks, ball debris, dust, dirt, and grime – your baseball bat and/or softball bat is covered with it.
+It's all part of the game we know and love, but at some point, your bat will get too dirty and begin to affect your performance.
+You're going to have to learn how to clean your baseball bat or softball bat if you want to keep using it, and the Bat Experts at JustBats are here to help.

 Hitting a baseball or softball is hard enough as it is, but when your bat starts slowing down because of all the built-up dirt, it makes it that much harder.
 Not to mention, if you're playing in colder weather conditions, that dirt can turn into ice and make gripping the bat even more difficult.